 Can you tell us some more about the 5S impact?

-5S has helped us keep our factories clean and progress to high hygiene standards & efficiency.
-Quick Changeovers have helped to increase machine utilization, thereby offer small volume SKUs competitively to customers
+5S has helped us keep our factories clean and progress to high hygiene standards and efficiency.
+Quick changeovers have helped to increase machine utilisation, thereby offer small volume SKUs competitively to the customers.

-The physical infrastructure created and the quality of tooling & substrates used ensure minimum dust on the shop floor.
+The physical infrastructure and the quality of tooling and substrates ensure minimum dust on the shopfloor.
 The investment in the inline waste extraction systems and employee involvement in 5S help comply to product safety and hygiene standards.

 One of the things you have aimed to do at your factory is mistake proofing.
-How can a SME packaging firm achieve zero error?
+How can an SME packaging firm achieve zero error?

 Which software are de facto, now?
 What do the brands insist on during their audits?

-Customers look for integrity of design files since printed packaging carries branding, legal & statutory text.
+Customers look for integrity of design files since printed packaging carries branding, legal and statutory text.
 While customers do not insist on any specific software, it is always safer to stay with an integrated software solution that works across platforms.
-It is also pertinent to have good archival & retrieval systems to handle design files.
+It is also pertinent to have good archival and retrieval systems to handle design files.

 Specific product requirements and compliance are just two elements that are crucial for a brand.
 A pharmaceutical customer will want to see a factory full of similar pharma-type work.
 The question for you is, should one keep production lines separate because the use of a substance that is suitable on, say, a bottle label might not be appropriate in a food label factory because of issues such as migration?
 Or it can be a mix and match?

-We have been able to manage the complexity through the modular concept and yet retaining focus on each of the product lines within the same factory.
+We have been able to manage the complexity through the modular concept and yet retain focus on each of the product lines within the same factory.

-Some converters in Europe are running digital presses or end of line finishing in the packer/filler sites.
+Some converters in Europe are running digital presses or end-of-the-line finishing in the packer-filler sites.
 Will this scenario be replicated in India, too?

-Yes we do see a rise in the usage of end of the line single color digital print for coding, serialization etc. for statutory requirements & consumer promotions.
+Yes, we do see a rise in the usage of end-of-the-line single-colour digital print for coding and serialisation for statutory requirements and consumer promotions.

 How do you view digital printing and converting in folding carton as the way forward in the near future?

-Packaging Companies have started experimenting with digital technology to create customized / personalized packs that connect with changing consumer preferences.
+The packaging companies have started experimenting with digital technology to create customised or personalised packs that connect with changing consumer preferences.
 The technology has evolved over the years and is gradually becoming affordable for the packaging segment.
-In the near future we see this platform increasing in use, however the mainstay technology will continue to be the conventional platforms.
+In the near future we see this platform increasing in use, however the mainstay in technology will continue to be the conventional platforms.

 What kind of automation in printing and post-press would a company like ITC opt for?

-ITC has looked at automation primarily as a tool for enabling quality of the product & enhancing safety standards for operations.
+ITC has looked at automation primarily as a tool for enabling quality of the product and enhancing safety standards for operations.